Broadhead catfish: Ecology and life history

 As a carnivore, it feeds on aquatic insects, young shrimp and smaller fishes.
 However, it can also eat rice bran, kitchen refuse, fish meal, or formulated feeds.
 In turn, the fish is attacked by Achlya, Aphanomyces, and Pythium.
 In the wild, the fish spawns in small streams.
 The fish does not, however, spawn on its own in captivity.
 Spawning must be induced by injecting mature females with hormones.
 The eggs from the female are removed while milt, obtained from the reproductive tract of sacrificed males, are introduced.
 The resulting catfish larvae can be fed with newly hatched brine shrimp and water fleas four to five days after hatching.
 After more than one month, the fingerlings can be transferred to grow-out ponds.

 Importance to humans

 The catfish is sold commercially as live or frozen.
 It is prepared by either frying, broiling or baking it.
 The fish is can also be packaged in cans though its black skin should be removed as it looks unattractive.
 The fish is cultivated but only in small scale fish ponds as it has shown a slow growth rate and a small amount of fry even though it is more preferred due to its appearance and eating quality.
-In Thailand, the fish considered better and more nourishing than the walking catfish.
+In Thailand, the fish is considered better and more nourishing than the walking catfish.